nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-tApp is a **desktop app for managing tutorial groups and tasks, optimized for use via a Command Line Interface** (CLI).
+tApp is a **desktop app for managing tutorial groups and personal tasks, optimized for use via a Command Line Interface** (CLI).
 If you are a TA that is looking for an app that integrates different tools into a centralised platform and tracks your TA tasks, tApp is the app for you.

 * Table of Contents
   {:toc}

 --------------------------------------------------------------------------------------------------------------------